 “The best way to manage cash flow is to know where all your cash is going and budget accordingly.
 Always plan ahead and make sure you have a steady runway.
 Having a credit card helps as you’ll be able to have a longer timeline to work with,” said Tze Hing, founder of e-commerce business Subtle Asian Treats.

-SMEs that set up a business account can also get a dedicated account manager, and the manager can help as an extended service line to quickly address businesses’ everyday needs.
+SMEs that set up a business account can also get a dedicated account manager, and the manager can act as an extended service line to quickly address businesses’ everyday needs.

-Other benefits of ipaymy include being able to schedule recurring payments, manage invoices, set payment reminders, and monitor payment status in a single dashboard.
+Other benefits of ipaymy include scheduling recurring payments, managing invoices, and collecting payments, all in a single dashboard.

-Why Flex and ipaymy are the all-in-one financing solution for SMEs
+Flex as the all-in-one financing solution for SMEs

 Through Flex, SMEs can manage and track the expenses of workers by issuing them Visa virtual or physical cards.
 They can also set limits to payments to prevent overspending.

-What’s more, by tapping on the credit line with Flex via Flex PLUS, this interest-free payment term of more than 35 days helps give an additional boost in cash flow.
+What’s more, by tapping on the credit line with Flex via Flex PLUS, this interest-free payment term of up to 35 days helps give an additional boost in cash flow.

-Business owners can go a step further with ipaymy by placing their Flex Visa Cards on the platform to free up credit for cash-only purchases.
+With ipaymy and CardUp, business owners can go a step further by placing their Flex Visa Cards on the platform.
+This allows them to tap into unused credits for cash-only purchases.

-SMEs can also tap ipaymy’s all-in-one dashboard to ease their operational tasks.
-They can schedule recurring payments, manage invoices, set payment reminders, and monitor payment status via the one-stop platform.
+SMEs can also tap on the BPSPs’ all-in-one dashboard to ease their operational tasks.
+They can schedule recurring payments, manage invoices, and monitor payment status on both platforms.

 Most importantly, the resources for working capital are expanded and there’s more cash liquidity.

-From setting up a Visa physical or virtual commercial card to managing business workflow, tracking business expenses, to paying suppliers, both Flex and ipaymy are complementary as they provide businesses better cash flow.
+From setting up a Visa physical or virtual business card to managing business workflow, tracking business expenses, to paying suppliers, Flex and its partner BPSPs are complementary as they provide businesses with better cash flow.